 Midwest Central Railroad: This tourist line runs its North Pole Express

-during late November through mid-December departing North Station usually
+during late November through early/mid-December departing North Station usually

 behind one of two steam locomotives, a Shay and 2-6-0 Mogul.
 During the trip kids can meet Santa and receive a small gift.